callisto-lang/docs/language/blockStatements.md

 execute the condition, then block over and over until the condition evaluates to 0.

 Unlike a do-while statement, the condition is checked before the first iteration

+If you want to jump to the condition, you can use the built in `continue` word.
+If you want to break from the loop, you can use the built in `break` word